ros-navigation/docs.nav2.org/tutorials/docs/writing_new_recovery_plugin.rst

 We use the service Twilio to complete this task.
 Please `create an account <https://www.twilio.com/>`_ and get all the relavent information needed for creating the service (e.g. ``account_sid``, ``auth_token``, and a phone number).
-You can set these values as parameters in your configuration files corresponding to the constructor's parameter declarations.
+You can set these values as parameters in your configuration files corresponding to the ``onConfigure()`` parameter declarations.

 We use the ``_twilio`` object to send our message with your account information from the configuration file.
 We send the message and log to screen whether or not the message was sent successfully or not.